 Avoid deceptive coding practices

 Deceptive development practices are prohibited on Shopify's platform.
-Shopify expects Partners to act with integrity and in the best interests of merchants.
-Partners should regularly review, and remain compliant with, the Partner Program Agreement and Shopify’s API Terms of Service.
+Shopify expects app developers to act with integrity and in the best interests of app users.
+Developers should regularly review, and remain compliant with, the Partner Program Agreement and Shopify’s API Terms of Service.

 Obfuscating codeAnchor link to section titled "Obfuscating code"

 Don’t obfuscate your code.
 Obfuscation means changing simple, straightforward code into code that is difficult to understand.
-Obfuscated code obscures the intended behaviour of the code, usually with the intention of hiding that behavior from merchants.
-In addition, obfuscation techniques might hinder the performance of a merchant’s site.
+Obfuscated code obscures the intended behaviour of the code, usually with the intention of hiding that behavior from users.
+In addition, obfuscation techniques might hinder the performance of a user's site.
 There is no legitimate reason for developers to use obfuscated code in their apps.

 Manipulating search enginesAnchor link to section titled "Manipulating search engines"